mattseabrook/LZSS/README.md

 - After testing see if `nil` can be removed from the 2022 code
 - Remove all of the documentation from the 2022 code and put it in the `README`
 - Expose `N`, `F`, `THRESHOLD`, and possibly others.
 This will be different for the Stand-alone, Header, and Library solutions.

+# Notes

+## Encode

+- The original algorithm employs a complex scheme of storing the position and length.
+We're simplifying it by directly storing these values into the buffer.
+This may need further adjustments based on the decoding scheme.